TravisFalken/EnterpriseNoteApp/README.md

         docker build -f Dockerfile.dev -t my-golang-app . docker run -p 8080:8080 -it --rm --name my-running-app my-golang-app

-Application will not be able to talk to database in this state. this is just used for testing purposes
+Application will not be able to talk to database in this state making database.go tests fail

 Home page can be reached at < docker ip address >:8080